CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Troubleshooting.md

 The following example output for the `net show neighbor` command shows:

 - 10.1.10.101 is a locally attached host server01 on VLAN 10.
 Interface `vlan10-v0` is the virtual VRR address for VLAN10.
 - 10.1.10.104 is remote-host, server04 on VLAN10.
-This is indicated by the STATE `zebra` showing that it is an EVPN learned entry.
+The STATE `zebra` shows that it is an EVPN learned entry.
 Use `net show bridge macs` to see information about which VTEP the host is behind.
 - 10.1.20.105 is remote-host, server05 on VLAN 20.

 ```